Nikon D7100 vs Sony RX1R II

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7100 does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the D7100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D7100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Sony RX1R II Manual.
+Further information on the features and operation of the D7100 and RX1R II can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Sony RX1R II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D7100 and the Sony RX1R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.